soumagne/spack_daos/README.md

 git clone git@github.com:soumagne/spack.git -b topic_daos
 ```

-Once you do that you must add spack to your environment, see [https://spack.readthedocs.io/en/latest/getting_started.html#add-spack-to-the-shell].
+Once you do that you must add spack to your environment, see this [page](https://spack.readthedocs.io/en/latest/getting_started.html#add-spack-to-the-shell).
 For instance for BASH
 add to your .bashrc:

 ```